Can You Breastfeed with Implants?

 - Use a breast pump.
 Emptying your breasts of milk does two things.
 First, it spurs the production of more milk.
-Second, it allows you to store breast milk that you or someone else can feed your baby by bottle when you’re not around or, for any other reason, can’t breastfeed at the moment.
-Pumping and storing breast milk also comes in handy when a baby has trouble latching; using a bottle sometimes works as a critical substitute even as you still try to get the latching-on down.
+Second, it allows you to store breast milk that you or someone else can feed your baby by the bottle when you’re not around or, for any other reason, can’t breastfeed at the moment.
+Pumping and storing breast milk also comes in handy when a baby has trouble latching; using a bottle sometimes works as a critical substitute, even if you still try to get the latching down.

 - Use formula as a supplement.
 Our society sometimes shames mothers who don’t breastfeed.
 This is cruel at worst and ignorant at best.
 Some mothers just don’t produce enough milk, and others have schedules that keep them from breastfeeding regularly.
 And some mothers find themselves facing both of those situations.
 Please don’t ever be ashamed or feel like a failure if you have to buy baby formula to supplement your baby’s needs.
 The reality is that most mothers will use formula anywhere from rarely to occasionally to frequently; rare is the mother that never does.
 Formula or stored breast milk also provides the possibility of a much-needed date night during this time that often features little romance and even less rest.

 - Contact a lactation consultant.
 If you’re having trouble with getting your baby to latch on, or if you think you’re not producing enough breast milk for your baby, consider making an appointment with a lactation consultant.
-These are professionals who will safeguard your privacy while also observing how you breastfeed and then provide expert advice on how to get better results.
-Your doctor may have one on hand or by recommendation, but if not, a quick google search should yield several results!
+These professionals will safeguard your privacy while observing how you breastfeed and then provide expert advice on getting better results.
+Your doctor may have one on hand or by recommendation, but if not, a quick Google search should yield several results!

 Schedule a Consultation with Perimeter Plastic Surgery

-Dr. Mark Deutsch of Perimeter Plastic Surgery is a double-board-certified plastic surgeon in Atlanta and a recognized leader in the Atlanta area.
-Dr. Deutsch takes a personalized approach with every patient in order to achieve satisfaction and success with results.
+Dr. Mark Deutsch of Perimeter Plastic Surgery is a double-board-certified plastic surgeon in Atlanta and a recognized leader in Atlanta.
+Dr. Deutsch takes a personalized approach with every patient to achieve satisfaction and success with results.

-If you are interested in breast augmentation but are currently breastfeeding or considering the possibility of pregnancy and breastfeeding in the future, schedule a consultation with Dr. Deutsch.
+If you are interested in breast augmentation but are currently breastfeeding or considering the possibility of pregnancy and breastfeeding, schedule a consultation with Dr. Deutsch.
 He will help determine the right surgical plan and timeline for you.